DetectiveJian/xonotic-chat-server/README.md

 Server adds colors starting from `ff0` to `0af`, to the text
 ![alt text](examples/color.png "Color request example")

-These colors are claculated using [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation), also known as lerp.
+These colors are calculated using [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation), also known as lerp.
 Visualization of the color codes in above example:

 ![alt text](examples/color_interpolation_example.png)